-There is a good chance you can have a normal pregnancy again, but it might be hard.
-You should consider talking to a fertility specialist early, especially if you had a fallopian tube removed.
+It might be hard for you to have a typical pregnancy afterward.
+Consider talking to a fertility specialist, especially if you had a fallopian tube removed.

 And talk to your doctor about how long to wait before trying again.
-Some doctors suggest at least 3 to 6 months.
-If you’ve already had an ectopic pregnancy, your chances of having another one go up.
+Some experts suggest giving yourself at least 3 months so your body has time to heal.

 An ectopic pregnancy raises your risk of having another one.
 If you think you’re having another pregnancy, be mindful of the changes in your body.
 Check with your doctor, and they can confirm it and take the necessary steps.